Comparing Oral Appliance and CPAP

 CPAP is often considered the gold standard for treating obstructive sleep apnea.
 It's highly effective in reducing apnea episodes and improving sleep quality.

-Oral appliances, while not as universally effective as CPAP, can be a good option for mild to moderate cases.
+While not as universally effective as CPAP, oral appliances can be a good option for mild to moderate cases.
 They can also be beneficial for those who can't tolerate CPAP.

 Who Should Consider CPAP?